Seared Sea Scallops with Smoky Sweet Corn Puree

 • Heat a skillet over medium-high heat.

-• Add the bacon then reduce heat to medium and cook until just crisp, about 4-5 minutes.
+• Add the bacon.
+Reduce heat to medium and cook until just crisp, 4–5 minutes, adjusting heat as needed to prevent burning or spattering.

-• Transfer bacon with a slotted spoon to a paper towel-lined plate.
-Transfer bacon grease to a small bowl and wipe out skillet with a paper towel.
+• Transfer crisped bacon with a slotted spoon to a paper towel-lined plate.
+Pour all but 1 tablespoon of the bacon grease into a small bowl.

-• Add the corn kernels, cream cheese and half-and-half or cream.
-Continue cooking over medium heat or until cream cheese is smooth.
-Season to taste with cayenne, salt and black pepper.
+• Add the cream cheese in small bits along with the half-and-half or cream.
+Continue cooking over medium-low heat until the cream cheese is fully melted and the mixture is smooth.
+Season to taste with cayenne, salt, and black pepper.

 • Transfer half of the corn mixture to a food processor or blender.
+Alternatively, transfer half to a glass pitcher or small bowl and puree with an immersion blender.
 Process until almost smooth, leaving some corn texture remaining.

-• Return to skillet, stir and keep warm.
+• Return to the skillet, stir, and keep warm.

-• Stir chopped chives and half of the cooked bacon into corn purée.
+• Stir chopped chives and half of the cooked bacon into the corn purée.

-• To serve, place scallops over corn purée and garnish with remaining bacon and more snipped chives.
+• To serve, spoon the purée onto plates, top with seared scallops, and garnish with remaining bacon and additional chives.

 Notes